x71c9/config/cmd/vim-cmd.md

 ```
 z=
 ```

-To replace the misspelled word with the first suggestion:
+To add misspelled word to dictionary
 ```
 zg
 ```